TheGamerCant/Mountain-Generals-Wild-Ride/documentation.md

 <state>.previous_election_party_position	-> Array, position of each party at the last election results.
 Index = party, value = position
 <state>.previous_election_position_party	-> Array, position of each party at the last election results.
 Index = position, value = party
 <state>.previous_election_margin_of_victory	-> Variable, gap between first and second place in a state
 <state>.previous_election_victor_popularity	-> Variable, between 00-97.
-Floor divide by 14 to get the victor, modulo 14 to get the margin of victory (2% increments)
+Floor divide by 14 to get the victor, modulo 14 to get the margin of victory
 <state>.previous_election_seat_array		-> Array, how many seats each party got in this state at the last election
 <state>.previous_election_total_votes		-> Variable, total no. of votes cast in this state
+<state>.previous_election_seat_count		-> Variable, how many seats did this state have in the last election

 SLO_initialise_parliament			-> Effect, initialises parliament
 SLO_divide_seats				-> Effect, gets seat counts for each state / subdivision